Using a Texas Blaster is almost as simple as washing the mud off your truck.

 Finally, don’t be afraid to experiment.
 Change the variables until you get the results you want.
 Blasters are very versatile tools with virtually unlimited uses.

-Don’t forget, you can always email, text, or call if you have questions and can’t find the answers.
+Don’t forget, you can always email, text, or call if you have questions, or don’t see what your looking for.